harshu1611/Frontend-assignment/README.md

 Click on Submit button to send the form data to backend.\
 You can see the sent data on `Console` from `Inspect`. \
 To Clear the schema and form, click on Cancel Button.

+## To see the deployed app, visit- `https://truefoundry-frontend.onrender.com/`